 A. The former category exists, I call them “pickpocketers”.
 There are a lot of people that are pickpocketing the government because it’s easy and there hasn’t been a lot of repercussions.
 There were far more people who got away with fraud than those that were actually prosecuted.
 We also need to shut down the attacks that are happening at scale by organized criminal networks.
 There’s work by the FBI and other law enforcement agencies to go after those enterprises, but a lot of them are overseas as well.

-The best remedy is to improve our controls and the technologies we’re using so it’s not as easy for them to do what they did.
+The best remedy is to improve our controls and the identity fraud detection software we’re using so it’s not as easy for them to do what they did.
 The government also has a stewardship responsibility to make sure it’s not easy to use PII to enroll in an account or go after a benefit.
 If I steal Brian Chidester’s information, Brian gets notified.
 Then Brian has to go clear his name and prove it wasn’t you.
 There’s a lot of time being wasted for people having to fix when someone fraudulently uses their identity.

 Q: How do you think the greater push for transparency will affect digital identity going forward?